Regulation A+ offers companies to raise $75 Million per year from the public - both from accredited and non-accredited investors worldwide.

 - Early-stage companies and startups can also conduct a Reg A+ offering.

-We work with mid-stage companies and mature startups that we consider a good fit for Reg A+.
-In our opinion, a company's consumer appeal is the most important factor (once we have established the strength of the management team, a strong strategy, large and growing market, rapid growth rate, and barriers to competition).
+We List and Advise mid-stage companies and mature startups that we consider a good fit for Reg A+.
+In our opinion, a company's consumer appeal is the most important factor (once we have established the strength of the management team, a strong strategy, a large and growing market, a rapid growth rate, and barriers to competition).
+We are selective and we care about the success of our client's offerings and that their investors will celebrate in the years to come that they invested in our client companies.

 The SEC created this program so companies can make this test before having to spend the time and money it takes to make an SEC filing and get an audit done.
 The SEC allows companies to market themselves in TestTheWaters(TM) with few restrictions.
 So companies can cost-effectively conduct a test using social media, email, online advertising, and more.
 During this process, we provide the ability for potential investors to make non-binding reservations in a company they like.

-In December 2018, The Securities and Exchange Commission (SEC) made a significant announcement, opening the path for public companies that are living up to their SEC reporting obligations to make secondary offerings via RegA+.
-This increased scope for Regulation A+ will lead to more established, already-public companies making secondary offerings via Reg A+, which will help strengthen the ranks of US Small Cap businesses on the NASDAQ and the OTC Markets.
-We expect the resulting increased awareness of Reg A+ from this expansion will further accelerate its use and bring new legitimacy to Reg A+ fundraising.
+Public companies that are living up to their SEC reporting obligations are allowed to make secondary offerings via RegA+.
+This increased scope for Regulation A+ has led to more established, already-public companies making secondary offerings via Reg A+, which helps strengthen the ranks of US Small Cap businesses on the NASDAQ, NYSE, and OTC Markets.
+The resulting increased awareness of Reg A+ from this expansion has further accelerated its use and brought new legitimacy to Reg A+ fundraising.

 This marks a significant advancement for the Reg A+ funding sector, which many people believe can accelerate the growth of midsize companies better than any other mechanism, given the fact that it allows cost-effective access to capital via online offerings to investors of all wealth levels, and provides a viable route to growth capital for entrepreneurs whose businesses do not fit Venture Capital or Private Equity, and those who want to stay at the helm of their business.
 SEC Chairman Jay Clayton offered this statement: "Regulation A provides an exemption from registration under the Securities Act for offerings of securities up to $75 million in a 12-month period.
 The amended rules will provide reporting companies additional flexibility when raising capital.